-But the 2020s have begun to show us that disruption needs, well, disrupting.
+But the 2020s have shown us that disruption needs, well, disrupting.
 It’s become clear that there is value in the trust and interpersonal way business has historically been done.
 The key is for tech to help bolster the way those traditional businesses do their work.

 There’s no arena where that is clearer than in accounting.

-As of 2021, there were 32.5 million small businesses in the U.S. For small business owners, accountants are the most trusted advisor they have when it comes to guidance relating to their business.
+As of 2021, there were 32.5 million small businesses in the U.S. For small business owners, accountants are the most trusted advisor they have for guidance relating to their business.

 The value of that position cannot be understated — being the first person a business owner goes to at high-leverage moments means the accountant is an indispensable figure in the SMB landscape.

 The ability to position yourself as a “trusted advisor” is instrumental in client retention.
 Think about it this way, only 61% of business owners were satisfied with their accountant’s level of service.
-On the other hand, for small-business owners who strongly agree that their accountant is a trusted advisor, the number of satisfied customers jumps to 88%.
-Those are important figures when it comes to the value clients place on the trust they have in their accountant.
+For small-business owners who strongly agree that their accountant is a trusted advisor, the number of satisfied customers jumps to 88%.
+Those are important figures for the value clients place on the trust they have in their accountant.
 Making it that much more important to factor in trustworthiness when creating AI for the accounting space.

 AI can help strengthen this relationship.
 Technology that is offered by companies like Neo.Tax and Mercury, which automates time-consuming and mundane tasks, can free up time for accountants and reinforce the expertise needed to excel in that role.

 There are three distinct eras in accounting technology.
-The first can be understood as Accounting Tech 1.0.
+We can understand the first as Accounting Tech 1.0.
 During that era, humans handled most accounting and taxes.
 Companies relied on outsourced experts and a lot of time dedicated to preparation.
 Compliance was very manual.

-The arrival of Intuit and Oracle sparked the era we’ll refer to as Accounting Tech 2.0.
+Intuit and Oracle sparked the era we’ll refer to as Accounting Tech 2.0.
 Thanks to the cloud evolution, companies moved online and began integrating with other services to streamline and improve their processes.
-In its purest form, computing is designed to automate routine and manual tasks to allow skilled workers to focus on the bigger picture.
+In its purest form, computing automates routine and manual tasks, allowing skilled workers to focus on the bigger picture.
 By taking the monotonous work out of the accounting process, these technological advances elevated the accountant to a position where they could act as an advisor.

 The newest era that has just begun is Accounting Tech 3.0.
 Finances and taxes will no longer be reactive; the technology can make them a strategic or future-proof element of every business.
 This emergence of open platforms will empower business owners to have a holistic view of their financial health.
-Modern banking tools like Mercury can help accountants get an easy view of their client’s finances and integrate their banking with third-party providers, like Neo.Tax, which offers an automated tax solution.
-Ultimately making the process fast and simple to maximize value for small businesses.
+Modern banking tools like Mercury can help accountants get a simple view of their client’s finances and integrate their banking with third-party providers, like Neo.Tax, which offers an automated tax solution.
+Ultimately, making the process fast and simple to maximize value for small businesses.

 In the coming era of Accounting Tech 3.0, three things have become clear: